Originally posted 2016-10-31

 Granted, this can be difficult if you work at a full-time job or have family commitments.
 Those hours are accounted for already.
 But there’s lots of wiggle room if you’re intentional about how you spend the rest of your time.

-I know it’s a bit ironic for me to suggest this, what with running the Monday Mailer and all.
+I know it’s a bit ironic for me to suggest this, what with running this mailing list and all.
 But, at a certain point, you have to stop consuming other people’s content and start creating your own.
 Articles full of tips & tricks, productivity hacks, and other bullshit can be helpful – for a while.

 But every second you spend learning about productivity is a second you aren’t, well, being productive.
 How often do you apply what you’ve read to your work?
 Almost never, if you’re anything like me.
 It’s a trap.